Dastardi/CS3500/README.md

 The getContents() method returns the color of the disc currently held in the Tile.<br>
 Finally, the getCoordinate() method returns the Coordinate location of the Tile.<br>

-The board is a 2D array of Tiles, with null placeholder values in the top left and bottom right corners to create a hexagonal structure.
+The board is a 2D array of Tiles.
 The Tiles' r value is the row it occupies in the array, and the q value is its position in its respective inner array.
 This system of holding coordinate values of Tiles allows for easy and efficient access to the board's fields, simplifying the operations required to run a game of Reversi.